-Long-term equity for our NEOs in 2022 was issued in the form of RSUs and PSUs, with 50% of the total award value attributed to each type of grant.
-The RSUs granted in 2022 vest annually on the grant anniversary date in three equal amounts (1/3 each) over a three-year period.
-The PSUs are subject to the Company achieving certain financial performance goals over a three-year performance period comprised of fiscal years 2022, 2023 and 2024 (the "Performance Period").
-The PSUs are bifurcated into equal tranches: "Tranche 1" PSUs, which are subject to a performance condition based on year-over-year revenue growth; and "Tranche II" PSUs, which are subject to a performance condition based on unlevered free cash flow growth.
+Long-term equity for our NEOs in 2023 was issued in the form of RSUs and PSUs, with 40% of the total award value attributed to RSUs and 60% attributed to PSUs.
+The RSUs granted in 2023 vest annually on the grant anniversary date in three equal amounts (1/3 each) over a three-year period.
+The PSUs are subject to the Company achieving certain financial performance goals over a three-year performance period comprised of fiscal years 2023, 2024 and 2025 (the "Performance Period").
+The PSUs are bifurcated into equal tranches: "Tranche 1" PSUs, which are subject to a performance condition based on annual revenue achievement; and "Tranche II" PSUs, which are subject to a performance condition based on annual adjusted EBITDA achievement.
+The revenue and adjusted EBITDA targets for each year of the performance period are established by the Compensation Committee on annual basis.
 For each Tranche, there is a threshold, target, and maximum level of achievement.
-A "Weighted Percentage" is then ascribed to the applicable level of achievement, starting at 50% for threshold achievement, 100% for target achievement, and 135% for maximum achievement.
-Any performance achievement under 50% is ascribed a weighted percentage of 0% and any performance achievement above maximum is ascribed a performance achievement of 135%.
+A "Weighted Percentage" is then ascribed to the applicable level of achievement, starting at 50% for threshold achievement, 100% for target achievement, and 200% for maximum achievement.
+Any performance achievement under 50% is ascribed a weighted percentage of 0% and any performance achievement above maximum is ascribed a performance achievement of 200%.
 Unless otherwise determined by the Compensation Committee, if actual performance with respect to any Tranche is between (i) threshold and target or (ii) target and maximum levels of achievement, the Weighted Percentage is determined using linear interpolation between such numbers, rounding to the nearest whole percentage point.
-Following the end of the Performance Period, the Compensation Committee will determine (i) the final Weighted Percentage with respect to each Tranche of PSUs by taking the average Weighted Percentages calculated for each fiscal year of the Performance Period and (ii) the adjustment to the final number of PSUs distributed, which will equal the sum of (a) the number of Tranche I PSUs multiplied by (b) the final Weighted Percentage applicable to Tranche I PSUs multiplied by (c) the quotient, the numerator of which is the PSU recipients number of full years of employment during the performance period and the denominator of which is three (rounded up to the nearest whole unit), plus (x) the number of Tranche II PSUs multiplied by (b) the final Weighted Percentage applicable to Tranche II PSUs multiplied by (c) the quotient, the numerator of which is the PSU recipients number of full years of employment during the performance period and the denominator of which is 3 (rounded up to the nearest whole unit).
+Regardless of the level of achievement for any of the fiscal years during the Performance Period, if the adjusted EBITDA margin of the Company averages less than 20% over the first two fiscal years of the Performance Period, the Earned PSUs will equal zero and all PSUs will be automatically forfeited.
+Following the end of the Performance Period, the Compensation Committee will determine (i) the final Weighted Percentage with respect to each Tranche of PSUs by taking the average Weighted Percentages calculated for each fiscal year of the Performance Period and (ii) the adjustment to the final number of PSUs distributed, which will equal the sum of (a) the number of Tranche I PSUs multiplied by the final Weighted Percentage applicable to Tranche I PSUs multiplied by (c) a quotient, the numerator of which is the PSU recipients number of full years of employment during the performance period and the denominator of which is three (rounded up to the nearest whole unit), plus (x) the number of Tranche II PSUs multiplied by (b) the final Weighted Percentage applicable to Tranche II PSUs multiplied by (c) the quotient, the numerator of which is the PSU recipients number of full years of employment during the Performance Period and the denominator of which is three (rounded up to the nearest whole unit).
+The total number of Earned PSUs will then be modified by the Company's total shareholder return ("TSR") performance relative to the Company's peer group TSR (the "rTSR Ranking") for the Performance Period.
+If rTSR Ranking is at a level anywhere from within the ≤25th percentile and up to the ≥75th percentile, the Earned PSUs will not be adjusted.
+If rTSR Ranking is achieved at a level within the ≥75th percentile, the Earned PSUs will be adjusted upward by +20% (i.e. a multiple of 1.2).
+If the rTSR Ranking is within the 25 percentile, the Earned PSUs will be adjusted downward 20% (i.e. a multiple of 0.8).